-Mission was launched, not in Jerusalem, but in a Gentile city, as believers in the early church worship and pray.
-While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
+Mission was launched, not in Jerusalem, but in a Gentile city.
+Whilst believers in the early church were praying, fasting and worshiping the Lord, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 (Acts 13:2).
 The work is to preach the gospel to the peoples, beginning with an evangelistic outreach on the island of Cyprus.
-Paul was a preacher of the gospel, and the gospel was for all nation.
+Paul was a preacher of the gospel, and the gospel was for all nations.
 Paul’s special calling was to reach out to the Gentiles.
-Paul arrived in Rome a prisoner as well as a preacher.
-The Christians in that day were not among the elite of society, they were common ordinary people and even as slaves.
-Christians live in a community with all one in Christ, calling each other as brothers and sisters.
-This gospel of peace went against the grain of Rome, the conqueror and capital of pride and dignity.
-Today, what are some of the obstacles we face as we try to present the gospel to others?
-If you know that presenting the truth of Jesus to others would involve “imprisonments, countless beating and in toil and hardship” would you be at all willing to share the gospel boldly?
+Paul arrived in Rome as a prisoner as well as a preacher.
+The Christians in that day were not among the elite of society; they were common ordinary people and some were even slaves.
+Christians lived in a community, united as one in Christ and called each other brothers and sisters.
+This gospel of peace went against the grain of Rome - the conqueror and capital of pride and dignity.
+Today, what are some obstacles we face as we try to present the gospel to others?
+If you know that presenting the truth of Jesus to others would involve “imprisonments, countless beatings, toil and hardship” would you still be willing to share the gospel boldly?
 Why or why not?

 In 1951, Bob Pierce wrote a prayer in his Bible, which he kept until his death in 1978.
 “Let my heart be broken with the things that break the heart of God.”
 Bob Pierce first traveled to mainland China in 1947 as an evangelist with Youth for Christ.
 He founded the organization known as World Vision, which is still helping millions of people all over the world.
 Bob Pierce credited Beth Albert as “the trigger of the vision God gave me for missions” and “my own world vision from God was sparked on that first trip.”
-Talk to anyone who have went on their first trip to any mission field, you will be inspired and start asking why am I not going?
+Speak to anyone who have gone on their first trip to any mission field and you will be inspired and may start to ask yourself, “Why am I not going?”

 From cities to villages

-If a stranger were to ask you today, “why do you believe in God?”
-How would you answer?
+If a stranger were to ask you today, “Why do you believe in God?”, what would your answer be?
 There are many obstacles and challenges in proclaiming the gospel.
-Some may say, I do not know how to share the gospel?
-Other may suggest there are increasing difficulties in sharing the gospel with classmates in the school, with neighbor staying next door or with colleagues in the workplace.
+Some may say, “I do not know how to share the gospel”.
+Others may suggest there are increasing difficulties in sharing the gospel with classmates in school, neighbors staying next door or colleagues in the workplace.
 How do we overcome these obstacles?
-Do we succumb to the difficulties or do we strive and develop a solutions mindset that it can be done?
+Do we succumb to the difficulties or do we strive and develop a mindset that it can be done?
 May we humble ourselves and seek the Lord and his example.
-And Jesus went throughout all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction.
+“And Jesus went throughout all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction.”
 (Mt 9:35).

 From hearing to believing